colesussmeier/mlsart-g1-v6/README.md

 A note on GraphQL and AWS Appsync: Amplify makes it easy to implement APIs through GraphQL, where the coordination of requests and responses is handled through Appsync.
 GraphQL provides a single endpoint for an API, which can simplify middleware when compared to the RESTful approach where multiple endpoints are required for different requests.
 At first, I was using GraphQL for my API, but I switched off of it for a few reasons:
 1. Custom GraphQL resolvers appear inefficient for my use case.
 A resolver is used to implement custom business logic that needs to take place between a clients request and a sequence of required tasks that take place on the backend.
 A simple example: I need to write a custom query to my backend.
 Instead of having this handled directly in Appsync, I need to write a lambda function to perform the query.
 If I have several resolvers that don’t get used consistently, then they will only spin up when they are called.
 This takes extra time leading to a cold-start problem for every resolver.
 A solution could be to integrate this directly into Appsync, but this leads me to my next problem.
 2. Custom resolvers for direct use within Appsync need to be written in a language called Velocity Template Language (VTL).
 Like me, you have probably never heard of this.
 It does not appear to be very common, so documentation is limited and I do not want to go through the trouble of learning something that I’ll likely never use again.
 3. The better approach: Next.js server actions.
 I can skip configuring a GraphQL API completely by using a new technology that I am willing to bet becomes an industry standard.
+More on this later.
 ## <div align="center"> Middleware </div>
 All middleware is implemented directly in my source code through the use of Next.js server actions.
 As the name implies, I can run code on the server that can talk directly to my backend.
 I can invoke a server action from the front-end the same way I would call a standard function in Typescript.
 This greatly simplifies the interaction between the client and my database, object storage, and Simple Email Service (SES).
 ## <div align="center"> Security </div>